 HHS Disaster Human Services CONOPS

 The U.S. Department of Health and Human Services (HHS), Disaster Human Services Concept of Operations (CONOPS) provides the conceptual framework for coordination and guidance of HHS federal-level human services for preparedness, response, and recovery for disasters and public health emergencies.
-The CONOPS describes how HHS transitions from normal operations of human services program delivery to a coordinated, Department-wide response to the human services elements of a public health and medical emergency.
+It explains how the Assistant Secretary for Preparedness and Response (ASPR) coordinates HHS-wide response and recovery activities on behalf of the Secretary in concert with the specific authorities and responsibilities of the Department, to ensure that the human services requirements in response and recovery are fully integrated into a “One HHS” emergency enterprise that includes the public health and medical, behavioral health, human services, environmental health, and responder health and safety missions.